Remember this: Just because you can aim it doesn't mean you can hit it until you practice. Unless you are gifted.

 I was test shooting a .22 Marlin rifle for my accuracy and the gun's when I thought: what would it take for a newbie to start out shooting?

-I have a Grizzly BB gun that I use on smaller things but I told him to use it for target practice.
-Here's what I suggested he do.
+I practice with a Grizzly BB gun that I use on smaller things.
+It is good for target practice.

-I removed the sight and told him to pick a target that would move.
-(Here I did some research and found out that you can be right handed but the left eye is dominant and vice versa.
-At this point one does need to be able to match your master eye.)
-We regarded his stance and corrected it because he was trying to stand like he's shooting a bow.
+I removed the sight and picked a target that would move.
+You can be right-handed, but the left eye is dominant and vice versa.
+At this point one does need to be able to match your master eye.
+Regarded the stance and corrected it because you are trying to stand like you are shooting a bow.
 Left foot forward and bend at the waist were implied.

-I told him to practice for 20 or 30 minutes in the morning or evening but twice on weekends.
-I had him shoot at styrofoam cups so I or he could see where he was hitting and to concentrate on the target not the gun.
-Usually people just starting out without assistance do spend more time on the gun instead of the target.
+I practice for 20 or 30 minutes in the morning or evening but twice on weekends.
+I shoot at styrofoam cups so I could see where I was hitting and to concentrate on the target not the gun.
+Usually, people just starting out without assistance do spend more time on the gun instead of the target.

-Of course my evil plan is to teach him this so he can graduate up to the 12 gauge pump shotgun.
-As with rifles that will teach him his aim buy I'll use a .22 for that because its not so noise and it has a scope but the shotgun is a different matter.
+Of course, my evil plan is to teach myself this so I can graduate up to the 12-gauge pump shotgun.
+As with rifles that will teach aim.
+I'll use a .22 for that because it's not so noisy and it has a scope, but the shotgun is a different matter.

 The goal here was: shoot where you look.

-After he got that down to accuracy I decided to get a clean drinking bottle with some rocks in it.
-While holding the BB gun with no sights I would toss the bottle up into the air like a skeet and let him aim without firing.
-I told him then to put the BB gun down and just use a pretend gun.
-That was humorous but he said he could focus on the target and not the gun.
+After I got that down to accuracy, I decided to get a clean drinking bottle with some rocks in it.
+While holding the BB gun with no sights I would toss the bottle up into the air like a skeet and aim without firing.
+I then put the BB gun down and just use a pretend gun.
+That was humorous but could focus on the target and not the gun.

 There are four basic types: